 How much you want to spend doesn’t always correlate with how much you are approved for.
 Sometimes those pre-approvals can be WAY more than you would be comfortable spending for a mortgage payment every month.
 There are several great mortgage affordability calculators online that will be very helpful in setting your new home budget.
 They allow you to enter your current debts, income, credit score and what price range you should be looking in and how much your mortgage payment will be.

 Buying a home comes with lots of expenses.
 In addition to the cost of the house.
-You’ll need a downpayment, which will range from 3.5 - 20% down.
+You’ll need a downpayment, which will range from 3.5 – 20% down.
 (Your lender can give you much more specific information) You’ll need money for inspections.
 In North Carolina, I recommend doing a minimum of a general home inspection, pest inspection and radon inspection.
-Those will run somewhere between $650 and $700.
-You’ll also need an appraisal, about $500 and a survey, another $500 or so.
+Those will run somewhere between $650 and $850, depending on the size of the home.
+You’ll also need an appraisal, about $500 and a survey, another $600 or so.
 And you always want to have a little extra cash in case you need an extra inspection such as a roofing inspection, HVAC inspection or a structural inspection.

-Once you have identified which lender you want to work with, and you have saved up enough money for your purchase expenses, you can get your preapproval.
-The preapproval is usually good for 60-90 days.
+Once you have identified which lender you want to work with, and you have saved up enough money for your purchase expenses, you can get your pre-approval.
+The pre-approval is usually good for 60-90 days.
 But make sure not to make any major purchases or other significant financial changes once you are approved and in the purchase process.
-Even a large deposit into your bank account will trigger questions from loan underwriters and you’ll have to show documentation of where the money came from, which can affect your approval.
+Even a large deposit into your bank account will trigger questions from loan underwriters and you’ll have to show documentation of where the money came from, which can affect your approval and your closing timeline.

 Once you establish a relationship with an agent, they can help guide you through the rest of the process, finding where you want to live and choosing the perfect home for you!